Friktion-Labs/entropy-explorer/docs/MarketmakingHedging.md

-# 🥭 Mango Explorer
+# 🥭 Entropy Explorer

 # 🔥‍ Hedging Risk

 The [Marketmaking Introduction](MarketmakingIntroduction.md) talks a bit about marketmaking generally but here we're going to focus specifically on hedging to reduce risk.

 Marketmakers can profit in a number of ways.
 If they fill a succession of nicely balanced SELLs and BUYs, marketmakers may profit by keeping the spread between the BUY and SELL prices.
-If the market supports liquidity incentives (like Mango perp markets), marketmakers may profit by earning the liquidity incentives even if no orders are filled.
+If the market supports liquidity incentives (like Entropy perp markets), marketmakers may profit by earning the liquidity incentives even if no orders are filled.

 Unfortunately, SELLs and BUYs don't usually come to the market in a balanced fashion.
 Often, when the market has a substantial move, marketmakers end up on the worse side of every trade.
 This can lead to marketmakers building up a sizable, costly position in an asset actively moving against them.

 One strategy to mitigate the risk of maintaining a position when the price may move against you is to 'hedge' that risk.

 # 🤔 Naive Hedging Implementation